Henry Hodges: Books

-In 2007, Disney Theatrical President Thomas Schumacher featured Hodges in his interactive book published by Disney, How Does the Show Go On.
+In 2007, Thomas Schumacher featured Hodges in his interactive book How Does the Show Go On.
 He wrote an essay on a day in his life as a working actor on Broadway.
-Hodges also helped launch the book with its author at a signing at Barnes and Noble in New York City.
+Hodges also helped launch the book with its author at a signing at Barnes & Noble in New York City.

-Hodges enjoyed being a part of the book so much that he wanted to write a book of his own, chronicling his acting experiences and sharing advice with other kids who are interested in getting into Show Business.
-In 2013, Hodges' book, How to Act Like a Kid was published by Disney.
+Hodges enjoyed being a part of the book so much that he wanted to write a book of his own, chronicling his acting experiences and sharing advice with other children who are interested in getting into show business.
+In 2013, Hodges' book, How to Act Like a Kid, was published by Disney.

-Hodges' book launched with a discussion/signing at the Drama Book Shop in New York City.
-He also made appearances at several literary events, including: The Library of Congress National Book Festival in Washington DC (where he was the youngest of 100 authors invited to speak and participate), The Junior Theater Festival in Atlanta (as a Celebrity Guest) and at the Chicago Literary Festival.
+Hodges' book launched with a discussion and signing at the Drama Book Shop in New York City.
+He also made appearances at several literary events, including: The Library of Congress National Book Festival in Washington DC (where he was the youngest of 100 authors invited to speak and participate), The Junior Theater Festival in Atlanta (as a celebrity guest), and at the Chicago Literary Festival.

-Personal life

-Since beginning his career at the age of 4, Hodges has enjoyed portraying a variety of roles on Broadway, Off-Broadway, Regional Theater, Readings, Recordings, TV and Film.
-Hodges enjoys many activities and can be seen riding his unicycle 40 and 50 miles a day around Manhattan.
-He also taught himself how to play the ukulele and has enjoyed performing and singing on the ukulele at coffee houses and SiriusXM Radio.
-His other skills include: Acrobatics, Ballet - Pointe, Tap, Flying By Foy, Freerunning, Wave Boarding, Skate Boarding, Juggling, Fencing and Various Accents.